Marriott Corporation: History

 They introduced popular items such as the "Mighty Mo", a double hamburger served in a bun, topped with sesame seeds and divided into three slices.
 It was stacked with a dill pickle strip in the top layer and tomato, lettuce, and a distinctive dressing on the bottom layer.
 Very thick milk shakes were served with a long-handled spoon and an unusually wide straw, both of which would stand upright by themselves in the thick drinks.
 Similarly thick orange sherbet drinks were served in the same tall glass with a spoon and a straw, often called a "freeze".
 These would become mainstays of the luncheon menu and be imitated forever thereafter.

 Then in the 1950s, Hot Shoppes, Inc. started providing food services to public schools and to Children's National Medical Center in 1955, a contract which they held for 35 years.

 The company went public in 1953.

-In 1957, the firm expanded into the hotel industry by opening the first Marriott hotel (actually a motel), the Twin Bridges Motor Hotel, in Arlington County, Virginia.
+In 1957, the firm expanded into the hotel industry by opening the first Marriott hotel, the Marriott Motor Hotel, in Arlington County, Virginia.

 In 1964, Hot Shoppes, Inc. was renamed Marriott-Hot Shoppes, Inc. The company became Marriott Corporation in 1967.

 In 1967, Marriott acquired the Big Boy family restaurants chain from Bob Wian.

 The following year, Marriott acquired the Fort Wayne-based RoBee's, a roast beef sandwich fast-food chain, but later discovered that they would not be able to use the RoBee's name nationally.
 At the suggestion of the new Marriott board member Bob Wian, cowboy actor Roy Rogers was contacted to lend his name to the roast beef sandwich venture, and the Roy Rogers Family Restaurants was formed a few months later by converting RoBee's and a few Hot Shoppe locations.